-Rhinoplasty can be performed to address a number of concerns with your nasal shape and function.
-These include a general dissatisfaction with the appearance of your nose - a nose that does not ‘fit the face’ whether due to genetics, injury or disease can greatly affect your overall appearance and self-confidence.
-Rhinoplasty can also be used to correct particular breathing problems which may be pre-existing or have resulted from trauma.
-Rhinoplasty is usually performed with Septoplasty (straightening or reshaping of the central cartilage and bony internal framework of the nose).
+Revision rhinoplasty can be performed to address a number of concerns with your nasal shape and function.
+These include a general dissatisfaction with the appearance of your nose - a nose that does not ‘fit the face’ after your primary rhinoplasty.
+A poor primary rhinoplasty result can greatly affect your overall appearance and self-confidence.
+Revision rhinoplasty can also be used to correct particular breathing problems which may have resulted from the initial rhinoplasty or were pre exisiting and overlooked by your original surgeon.
+Revision rhinoplasty is usually performed with Septal surgery (straightening or reshaping of the central cartilage and bony internal framework of the nose).
+Revision rhinoplasty often requires complex cartilage grafting.

 Dr Imani strives for a natural appearance in performing all his facial procedures.
 A conservative approach is the key to his success using time-tested techniques to help avoid complications and an unnatural look.
 Many changes are achievable with a carefully selected rhinoplasty approach.
 The nose can be made smaller or larger and the shape, size and relation of the tip can be changed.